rubyway/DSA/README.md

 # DSA
-Some short program written by Python!
+Some short programs written by Python!
 Life is short use Python